franzos/goFranz/_work/sky-hype-real-estate-portal.md

 - Free real estate listings in over 100 countries
 - Private account area, user profiles, messaging system
 - Listings with up to 10 high-resolution images, drafts
-- Translated in 4 languages, 48 more planned
+- Translated in 10 languages, 48 more planned
 - Metasearch engine with 8 sources, more planned
 - Mobile ready

-{% include project-image.html image="sky-hype-04.jpg" %}
+{% include project-image.html image="sky-hype-06.jpg" %}

 #### Real estate listings

 Sky-Hype allows for easy and free real estate listings in over 100 countries all around the world.
-It takes less than 3 minutes to register and create the first listing.
+It takes less than 1 minutes to register and create the first listing.

 #### Multi-language

 The site's translation is centrally managed and allows for unlimited flexibility.
-At the moment we're supporting 3 languages with over 48 planned.
+At the moment we're supporting 10 languages with over 48 planned.

 - German
 - English
+- Arabic
+- Chinese
+- Greek
+- Spanish
+- French
+- Italian
 - Russian
+- Turkish

-{% include project-image.html image="sky-hype-03.jpg" %}
+{% include project-image.html image="sky-hype-07.jpg" %}

 #### Metasearch engine